What are Academic Reps?

-Please be aware it can take 4-6 weeks for details to be received and uploaded although we continue to work to increase the speed and consistency of this across departments.
+Please be aware it can take few weeks for details to be received and uploaded once elections have taken place.

-Alternatively, you can speak to a member of your course team or contact the Academic Representation Coordinator by emailing firstname.lastname@example.org who will be able to put you in contact with your Academic Rep.
+If you can’t find the details of your Academic Rep, then please contact the Academic Rep Coordinator (Amy) by emailing firstname.lastname@example.org who will able to provide you with their contact details.

 Why should I become an Academic Rep?

-We believe that the student voice matters and work to ensure students views, needs and concerns shape your Department, University and Students’ Union.
-By becoming an Academic Rep, you will have been elected by fellow students and therefore who better to represent their views?
+We believe that the student voice matters the most and work to ensure students views, needs and concerns shape your Department, University and Students’ Union!
+If you're passionate about the student voice and you want the best education you can get here at Aberystwyth, then this role is for you!
+By becoming an Academic Rep you will :

 How can I become an Academic Rep?

-Elections take place in March and April for Academic Reps returning the following academic year, as well as September and October for new starters as well as any positions not elected to earlier in the year.
+Academic reps are elected to their positions and elections take place twice a year.
+From March to April we elect Academic Reps returning the following academic year, and from September to October we elect new starters and any positions that weren't filled earlier in the year.

 What training and support is provided?

-As well as training, you’ll receive a newsletter at least once a month with relevant updates, information and opportunities relating to your role – this will include the chance to attend regional and national conferences to meet reps from other institutions.
+As well as training, everyone receives a newsletter at least once a month with relevant updates, information and opportunities relating to the role – this will include the chance to attend regional and national conferences to meet reps from other institutions.